Tomris İncer

 Tomris Zehra İncer (29 May 1947 – 5 October 2015) was a Turkish actress.

+Biography

 İncer was born in 1947 in Bulgaria.
 In 1974, she started her career on stage by joining the Istanbul City Theatres, and continued her career by appearing in both cinema and television productions.
-A breakthrough in her career came in 2003 with a role in the TV series Bir İstanbul Masalı. İncer died on 5 October 2015, shortly after being diagnosed with lung cancer and a brain tumor.
+A breakthrough in her career came in 2003 with a role in the TV series Bir İstanbul Masalı.

+İncer died on 5 October 2015, shortly after being diagnosed with lung cancer and a brain tumor.